michalfratczak/habdec/README.md

 ![alt text](./webClientScreenshot.png)

-Habdec is a C++11 software to decode RTTY telemetry from High Altitude Balloon and upload it to [UKHAS Habitat](http://habitat.habhub.org/)
+Habdec is a C++17 software to decode RTTY telemetry from High Altitude Balloons and upload it to [UKHAS Habitat](http://habitat.habhub.org/) and [sondehub.org](https://amateur.sondehub.org)

 Some facts:
 - builds and runs on Windows/Linux and x64/RaspberryPI/OdroixXU4 platforms